contagon/handbook/handbook/18-priesthood-ordinances-and-blessings.md

 3:32

-Blessing the Sacrament

 ## 18.10 Conferring the Priesthood and Ordaining to an Office

-There are two divisions of the priesthood: the Aaronic and Melchizedek (see [3.3](3-priesthood-principles.md#33-melchizedek-priesthood-and-aaronic-priesthood); [Doctrine and Covenants 107:1, 6](https://www.churchofjesuschrist.org/study/scriptures/dc-testament/dc/107?lang=eng&id=p1,6#p1)).
+There are two divisions of the priesthood: the Aaronic and Melchizedek (see [3.3](3-priesthood-principles.md#33-melchizedek-priesthood-and-aaronic-priesthood); [Doctrine and Covenants 107:1, 6](https://www.churchofjesuschrist.org/study/scriptures/dc-testament/dc/107?lang=eng&id=p1,p6#p1)).
 When the priesthood is conferred on a person, he is also ordained to an office in that priesthood.
 After either of these priesthoods has been conferred, a man needs only to be ordained to other offices in that priesthood.

 For information about priesthood ordinations in special circumstances, see [38.2.9](38-church-policies-and-guidelines.md#3829-priesthood-ordination).